ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 ----------------------------

-Many important techniques for local optimization begin by transforming a basic block into DAG.
+Many important techniques for local optimization begin by transforming a basic block into DAG [#dragonbooks-8.5]_.
 For example, the basic block code and it's corresponding DAG as :num:`Figure #llvmstructure-f10`.

 .. _llvmstructure-f10: